eduvpn/documentation/release/README.md

     $ git pull

-And then, run the `build_all.sh` script again:

-    $ cd documentation
-    $ sh release/build_all.sh

-This should put any new packages in `${HOME}/repo` as well as put them in the generated tarball.
+And then, run the build scripts again, see above.
+This should add any new packages in `${HOME}/repo` as well as put them in the generated tarball.

 # Configuration